It’s essential for pet parents, and anyone who works with dogs, to know the threat of Cane Toads to a dog’s health.

 If you rinse towards the back of their throat, you could send more of the toxin into their system and accidentally drown your dog in the process.

-It’s important to know that this venom is toxic to humans, be sure to wear gloves to avoid getting this substance on your hands and coming in contact with any of the poison while trying to help your dog.
+It’s important to know that Bufo toxin can be harmful to humans, be sure to wear gloves to avoid getting this substance on your hands and coming in contact with any of the poison while trying to help your dog.

-Next, call your veterinarian or the nearest emergency veterinary hospital and let them know what happened, any symptoms your dog may be experiencing, and that you are en route to the hospital.
+Next, call your veterinarian or the nearest emergency veterinary hospital and let them know what happened, any signs your dog may be experiencing/showing, and that you are en route to the hospital.

 No matter what, never go to a veterinary hospital unannounced; always call ahead.